neondatabase/website/content/docs/cloud/concepts.md

 Neon storage consumes extra space in order to support Point in Time Reset (PITR) and the ability to reset a branch to a historical state.
 The historical data is stored in log based format.

-Neon has limits on the modification history for [Free Tier](#free-tier) customers.
+Neon has limits on the amount of modification history stored for the [Technical Preview Free Tier](#free-tier) customers.

 ## Compute Config

-During technical preview, Neon only supports modification to session level configuration parameters.
+During the Technical Preview, Neon only supports modification to session level configuration parameters.
 Parameters are reset when the session is terminated (e.g. when compute is suspended).

 See [Default Parameters](../compatibiilty#default-parameters).